stared/thinking-in-tensors-writing-in-pytorch/README.md

 A few links of mine:

+* [Learning deep learning wth Keras](https://p.migdal.pl/2017/04/30/teaching-deep-learning.html) - an overview of deep learning (what's that? what one should learn before); post from 2017 but surprisingly up-to-date
 * My deep learning framework credo: [Keras or PyTorch as your first deep learning framework](https://deepsense.ai/keras-or-pytorch/)
 * [Keras vs. PyTorch: Alien vs. Predator recognition with transfer learning ](https://deepsense.ai/keras-vs-pytorch-avp-transfer-learning/)
 * [My general overview of “how to start data science”](https://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html) (turns out - not only for math/phys background; though, I intend to write a separate text for non-STEM backgrounds)